 On Friday, March 9, UC/CSU filed a lawsuit seeking an injunction against Enron even though we continue to honor all economic and other terms of our agreement with amidst a dramatically changing marketplace.
-UC/CSU’s lawsuit against Enron Energy Services is directly linked to the uncertainty over the future of direct access in California created by the recent passage of AB1X (Hertzberg).
+UC/CSU’s lawsuit against Enron Energy Services is directly linked to the uncertainty over the future of direct access in California created by the recent passage of AB1X .
 AB1X would eliminate California customers’ right to choose who provides their electricity service.
 Enron is working with UC/CSU and the Direct Access Coalition to urge California policymakers to ensure that all consumers continue to have the right to choose their power provider.

 UC/CSU issues: